GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/backend/index.md

 - Debug backend: easy to read python code.
 Playground for new DSL features.
 Really, really slow.
 - Numpy backend: "fast" python-based backend.
 Playground for new science code.
 - DaCe backends: performance backends for running at scale in production.
-Has the ability to optimize code in between stencils, see [orchestration](./orchestration.md).
+DaCe backends have the ability to do full program optimization (e.g. analyze and optimize even code in between stencils), see [orchestration](./orchestration.md).

 Note: DaCe backends is plural because that backend can either generate code that targets CPUs or GPUs.